OptimalBits/ground/Readme.md

 In Ground we provide a reference counting mechanism.
 Reference counting is a simple yet quite effective method to avoid memory and event leaks.
 The Base class in Ground provides two methods: retain and release.
 The former is used to increase the reference counter, its called retain because it expresses that the object that called it "retains" a reference to it.
-It is like sharing the ownership of the retained object.
+It is equivalent to sharing the ownership of the retained object.
 It also means that the object that called *retain* is now responsible of calling *release* when it is not needed anymore.

 Everytime *release* is called, the reference counter is decremented, and when it reaches zero, the object is destroyed (by calling the method *destroy*, which is also part of the Base class, although it is quite often overrided to perform customized clean ups for your classes).

-It may seem strange that a we need a reference counting mechanism when using a language that includes garbage collection.
+It may seem strange that we need a reference counting mechanism when javascript includes garbage collection.
 Garbage collection is a powerful facility that helps in releasing un-used objects, but the garbage collector is only able to free objects that are not referenced by any other object.
-In complex applications, it is necessary some structure mechanism in order to un-refernce the objects so that the garbage collector can do its job.
-Also, besides memory, we also want to avoid *event leaks*, which occour when some event is still listening even if we do not care of it anymore.
-In Ground, when an object is destroyed, all the events associated to it are also removed.
+In complex applications, it is necessary some structured mechanism in order to un-refernce the objects so that the garbage collector can do its job.
+Also, besides memory, we want to avoid *event leaks*, which occour when some event are still listening even if we do not care of them anymore.
+In Ground, when an object is destroyed, by default all the events associated to it are also removed.

-#Undo / Redo Manager
+#Undo / Redo

 #Offline

 #Utilities